naughtygopher/verifier/README.md

 # Verifier

-Verifier package lets you verify emails & phone numbers with very flexble implementation at different stages.
+Verifier package lets you verify emails & phone numbers, with customization available at different components.
 There's a functional sample app available in the `cmd` directory.

 ## How does it work?